 HSLA Steel from Masteel

 Masteel supply a large range of high strength low alloy steels, all of which are engineered to promote outstanding high yield characteristics, which provide a cost-effective option for buyers.
+If you have enjoyed this blog post and would like to learn more, read: What is an Alloy Steel?

 Our range of HSLA steel has a tensile strength of up to 1300 MPa and provides excellent impact resistance and formability.
 We can supply our high strength low alloy steel as heavy plates or sheets.